seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 extreme — is retired by measurement in the same run: on LINK it printed 33 % below entry and its own touch probability read 0.0 %, so it failed the one thing it was added to do.
 §7 gains items 53–56.

+**`-c` closes an EMPTY BAND that `-b` shipped, and it was found by arithmetic before a run executed it.** `-b` required a published reward to sit at or above `TGT_SIGMA_MIN` and at or below one. `TGT_SIGMA_MIN` is 1.0, so the band was the single point 1.0 — and no setup this engine can construct reaches it.
+The reward is `RR_MIN × |вход − стоп|` and the stop is `invalidationInfo`'s, clipped at `INV_FLOOR_SD` day-sigmas, so the SMALLEST reward the geometry admits is `RR_MIN × INV_FLOOR_SD × √24 / √168` = **1.512** window-sigmas, above the ceiling on every coin, on every run, forever. **A rule whose admitting set is empty does not produce a careful engine, it produces a silent one**, and the next run would have refused all thirty coins and printed «СДЕЛОК СЕЙЧАС НЕТ» with nothing behind it but a contradiction between three production constants.
+The ceiling is retired: the stop's own clip already bounds the reward at both ends, and the floor is production's own veto and stands. **No §7 item is added** — no run broke this rule, so the list does not grow (§7); item 55, which asserted the band, is corrected to what the band actually is.

+**What `-c` does NOT do is choose a workable upper bound, because none can be derived from production's constants and one that is chosen is a tuned threshold** (map inv.
+32).
+Whether a 4.5-sigma reward is publishable at all is a MEASUREMENT, and the instrument for it already
+exists: `bench/backtest_bench.py --target` on the three-year hourly archive, whose own run #16 put `Ω` at 0.025 long and 0.016 short against the bar `1/RR_MIN = 0.50` and recorded that at 168 h most setups resolve nowhere.
+Until that grid is run over the horizon as well as the target, the printed touch pair is what tells the Boss how far the level is — which is what it was added for.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in